Skip to content

 • Advise the operator (through voice prompts and L.E.D. indicators) whether the individual should be shocked

 This means that it is possible for non-medical professionals to administer a controlled electric shock to a victim of sudden cardiac arrest.
 The AED ensures that an electric shock is delivered only when necessary.
-Currently, over 300 AED units are available across the campus.
+Currently, over 300 AED units are available across the campus, Including:

 Standard Operating Procedures, Guidelines, and Manuals